racerxdl/piuio_clone/README.md

 PIUIO Board Clone
 ===========

-This is an clone of the original Pump It Up USB IO Board.
-It's fully compatible with the original one.
+This is a clone of the original Pump It Up USB IO Board running on an Arduino.
-This uses V-USB Library for an emulated USB interface at ATMEGA328.
-Other devices may be compatible too.
+It uses the usbdrv library modified for running with Arduino IDE (version <= 1.0.5)

-TODO: Publish the clone board schematic.
+It's thinked for running with OpenITG and StepMania and it can handle all cabinet and pads lights.

-PS: The V-USB folder (a.k.a. usbdrv) is intact and original.
-Keeping the licenses of it.
-It is not my property.
+A full schematic will be released soon